Eugene, Oregon

 It’s the land of the free

 Eugene is consistently named one of the best small cities in the United States.
 Situated by the beautiful Willamette River, Alton Baker Park offers a scenic respite and there will be hiking -- lots of it.
 It doesn’t have great public transportation, but it’s a small town and it’s relatively easy to get around -- particularly on bike.
-Locals flock to the many farmer’s markets, including the renowned Saturday Market and enjoy good schools, plenty of open spaces and a moderate nightlife.
+Locals flock to the many farmer’s markets, including the renowned Saturday Market, and enjoy good schools, plenty of open spaces, and moderate nightlife.

 Why You Should Move Here Now?